kapteyn-astro/kapteyn/SPHINX/celestialbackground.rst

 the major axis
 caused by the fact that the orbit is elliptical.
-This velocity component is responsible for elliptical terms of aberration (E-terms) which are less than 0.35 arcseconds (maximum is equal to constant of aberration times eccentricity of the earths orbit = 20".496 * 0.01673 ~= 343 mas).
+This velocity component is responsible for elliptical terms of aberration (E-terms) which are less than 0.35 arcseconds (maximum is equal to the constant of aberration times the eccentricity of the earths orbit = 20".496 x 0.01673 ~= 343 mas).
 The terms are independent of the position of the earth and depend only on the position of the object in the sky.

 .. image:: EXAMPLES/etermfig2.png